 A Awareness of the risk.
 No medication is totally effective, but protection of up to 95% is achievable with most drugs, as long as other measures are taken.

 B Bites – avoid at all costs.
-Sleep in a screened room, use a mosquito spray or coils, sleep under a permethrin-impregnated net at night.
+Sleep in a screened room, use a mosquito spray or coils, and sleep under a permethrin-impregnated net at night.
 Cover up at night with long trousers and long sleeves, preferably with permethrin-treated clothing.
 Apply appropriate repellent to all areas of exposed skin in the evenings.

 C Chemical prevention (ie antimalarial drugs) is usually needed in malarial areas.
 Expert advice is needed as resistance patterns can change, and new drugs are in development.
 Not all antimalarial drugs are suitable for everyone, particularly for children, pregnant women or people with depression or epilepsy.
 Most antimalarial drugs need to be started at least a week in advance and continued for four weeks after the last possible exposure to malaria.

 D Diagnosis.
 If you have a fever or flulike illness within a year of travel to a malarial area, malaria is a possibility, and immediate medical attention is necessary.

 Present Central, West and East Africa; and only in Namibia, Malawi, Mozambique and Zambia in Southern Africa.

 Spread through Close respiratory contact and is more likely in crowded situations, such as dormitories, buses and clubs.
 Infection is uncommon in travellers.
 Vaccination is recommended for long stays and especially towards the end of the dry season, which is normally from June to November.